jastakhova/consensual/README.md

 ## Known issues
 - Error notifications on add, delete actions (show alert)
 - Hamburger menu in upper right of mobile view does nothing.
 What should it do?
-- You need to fiddle with the controls to select the same hour as previously selected in the datetime picker
 - Functions showDatePicker and showTimePicker are duplicated on proposal and todos, we may wish to DRY this up
 - Date should not wrap...and there should be a min width for the date picker
 - Date picker sometimes freezes (not sure how to reproduce)
 - Description field should be taller on web (not sure how it is on mobile)
 - I want to be able to hit enter for a newline
-- Date default is not being set properly.
-Should be current value or now.
 - Proposal description shouldn't be a disabled textarea
 - Activity log doesn't open when new record appears from other person
 - Comments block CSS doesn't look nice when there is no comments
 - Bring adding comment block higher than actual comments
 - It's not obvious what are you about to approve
 - Poll for new FB friend images without requiring logout/login.
+- If you mouseover a name in the receiver typeahead, but don't select it, the value is put in the input, but the model isn't validated

 ## Bugs
 - Cannot read property 'services' of undefined at Object.picture on Proposal page.
 How to reproduce this?

+## Ideas for future
+- Description field should accept markdown
+- Ability to mark tasks as 'in progress' (related to having start and end dates).

 ## Mysteries
 - What is happening with server vs. client time, and in what context are collection methods executed?

-## Ideas for future
-- Description field should accept markdown

-## Development
+# Dev Setup

 ### ENV
 ```